 An advertiser’s legal name and location will be sourced from the verification documents submitted by the individual, organization, or representative of the organization, and reviewed by Google through the advertiser verification program.
 If an advertiser fails to complete the verification process, Google will stop showing your ads.

 For advertisers that have completed advertiser identity verification, your advertiser name and location will appear in the ad disclosures.
-For advertisers based in a location where we currently don’t support verification, your location will appear in the disclosures.
+For advertisers based in a location where we currently don’t support verification, only your location will appear in the disclosures.

 As part of Google’s ongoing transparency efforts, we may make information about your Google Ads or DV360 accounts and ad campaigns publicly available as outlined in our advertiser identity policy.

-Users can view the information when they click on “Why This Ad”.
+Users can view the information when they click on “Why this ad”.
 More information on how they will appear on different ad formats can be found here.